 Professor Fry's last two slides “America’s Economic Strengths” are optimistic summarizing the strong economic positions of the United States.

 At the end of the talk, I had many questions but held back asking only, “Recently the U.S. has lowered the corporate tax considerably.
 Consequently, at the recent Economic Forum in Davos, Switzerland, President Trump has invited European firms to invest in America.
 Where will they find a skilled workforce, when in the States the present unemployment rate is as low as 4%?”

-Professor Fry corrected, “It is not only the low corporate tax but also cheap energy that will attract investors,” and continued, “The problem of the missing workforce can be solved by immigration”.
+Professor Fry corrected, “It is not only the low corporate tax but also the cheap energy that will attract investors,” and continued, “The problem of the missing workforce can be solved by immigration”.
 Mhm, I had many more questions but others in the audience wanted to get their queries in too.